vorpalhex/awesome-twine/readme.md

 # Awesome Twine
-_An unofficial list of the best of the twine ecosystem._
+_An unofficial list of the best of the twine ecosystem with a focus on small community projects._

+Looking for a much longer way more official list with a lot more details?
+Check out the extensive [resourcelist at twinelab](https://resources.twinelab.net/)!

 ## Compilers